Historic Homes in San Diego

 Long-Waterman House

 This Queen Anne-style Victorian in Bankers Hill was built in 1889 for John Long, then head of the Coronado Fruit Package Company.
-It later became the home of former California Governor Robert Whitney Waterman, the 17th governor of the state.
+It later became the home of former California Governor Robert Whitney Waterman, the state’s 17th governor.
 The mansion is a remarkable example of preserved Victorian architecture in the city, although you can’t go see it for yourself.
-This San Diego historical home has been a private residence under the same ownership since 1981 when it sold for just $200,000.
+This San Diego historical home has been a private residence under the same ownership since 1981, when it was sold for just $200,000.

 Dryden Historic District